Strategy & design

 Without a handle on strategy and design, you're just moving faster in the wrong direction

-AI — on top of distributed teams and shrinking headcount — is making this worse, not better.
-It's never been easier to generate, prototype, and ship.
-But speed without signal just means you'll get to wrong faster.
+Add to that, decisions get made in rooms full of smart people with strong opinions and no shared evidence.
+And it feels like artificial intelligence (AI) — on top of distributed teams and shrinking headcount — is making this worse, not better.
+It's never been easier to generate, prototype, and ship without customer signal.

 Let's figure out what's actually slowing you down.
 Book a 25-min consult.